Daniela ligiero women moving millions 2025

 At a moment when governments around the world are stepping back from commitments to gender equality — from access to education and health to safety and participation — this conversation felt especially urgent and hopeful.

-It was the first time that sexual violence against children and adolescents was featured on the main stage.
-As a survivor myself, I was deeply honored to be part of that discussion alongside leaders such as Soma Sara, Elizabeth Carlock Phillips, and S. Mona Sinha.
+It was the first time that sexual violence against children and adolescents was featured on the main stage, and I was deeply honored to be part of that discussion alongside leaders such as Soma Sara MBE, Elizabeth Carlock Phillips, and S. Mona Sinha.

 View post on Instagram